 If a farm does experience a pest outbreak, UTZ farmers may use mechanical methods – tools and techniques that directly kill or remove pests, without the use of chemicals.
-In Vietnam, for example, water is used to wash mealybugs off coffee plants and then lime is used to kill the bugs once they’ve been removed from the trees.
-This technique also helps to water the coffee plants, particularly important during the dry season.
-Another example, this time from China, is the use of sticky traps in tea plantations that capture pests including leafhoppers (empoasca) and aphids.
+In Vietnam, for example, water is used to wash mealybugs off coffee plants and then lime is applied to the soil to kill the bugs once they’ve been removed from the trees.
+Another example, this time from China, is the use of sticky traps in tea plantations that capture pests including leafhoppers (Empoasca) and aphids.

 The benefits of biological control

-Living organisms like fungi, predators or parasitoids can also be used to control pests and diseases.
-These biological methods include the use of pheromones that attract and trap insects or disrupt their mating, helping to reduce pest populations.
-In Vietnam, for example ants are used to protect cocoa plants against mosquito bugs (helopeltis).
-The ants scare away or eat the mosquitos who would otherwise damage the pods.
+Biological control is a method to control pests using other organisms.
+For instance, fungi predators or parasitoids can also be used to control pests and diseases.
+In Vietnam, for example, the black ant (D. bituberculatus) is used to protect cocoa plants against mosquito bugs (Helopeltis spp).
+The ants scare away or eat the mosquitoes who would otherwise damage the pods.